GETTING STARTED

 Gas Metal Arc Welding (G.M.A.W.)
 MIG Welding on Carbon Steel Plate

 Also called “MIG hardwire” welding, this module is 30 hours and covers flat, horizontal, vertical-up, vertical down, and overhead training.
-Upon successful completion of training the applicant will test for Can-Weld In-House certification in 5 positions: flat, horizontal, vertical-up, vertical-down and overhead.
+Upon successful completion of training the student will test for Can-Weld In-House certification in 5 positions: flat, horizontal, vertical-up, vertical-down and overhead.

 Gas Tungsten Arc Welding (G.T.A.W.)/Shielded Metal Arc Welding (S.M.A.W.)
 TIG/SMAW Welding on Carbon Steel Plate